girunlu/predicting-global-conflict/src/scraping/README.md

-Hello.

-# First Things First
-Please give the following documents a read and just look over them:
+# Scraping Module Overview

+This module handles the collection and processing of news data for predicting global conflict.
+Before diving in, please review the following files to understand their roles:

+## Key Files

-1. prompts.json
+1. **prompts.json**
+    Contains instructions and supplementary prompts for the OpenAI API, currently focused on preliminary scraping from GNews.

-2. io.json
+2. **io.json**
-3. logic_parser.py
-4. gnews_fetcher.py

-## prompts.json
-This is a work in progress file dedicated to instructions or supplementary things to be thrown at the OpenAI API.
-So far it just deals with the preliminary scraping of gnews, and not full articles themselves.

-## io.json
-This file is dedicated to all IO from and between the internet and the OpenAI API, both for testing and official use.
+    Manages all input/output operations between the internet and the OpenAI API, used for both testing and production.

-## logic_parser.py
+3. **logic_parser.py**
-The simplest OpenAI API.
+    Provides basic interaction with the OpenAI API.

-## gnews_fetcher.py
+4. **gnews_fetcher.py**
-Gets news from the gnews API and formats it slightly.
+    Fetches news articles from the GNews API and performs initial formatting.

+5. **news_boy.py**
+    (Refer to source for details.)

+## Main Workflow

+After familiarizing yourself with the above files, proceed to `main.py`, which orchestrates the scraping process:

+1. Extracts scraping-, parsing-, and configuration-related information from `io.json`, `prompts.json` and `config.json`.
+2. Generates search queries and retrieves articles from GNews.
+3. Retrives full articles using PlayWright.
+3. Filters results using RapidFuzz and the OpenAI API based on provided queries.
+4. Converts filtered results into a binary CSV containing date-time and country data.

+## How to Run

+1. Execute `install_requirements.bat` to install dependencies.
+2. Run `main.py` to start data collection and processing.

 ---

-Now that you have done that, you can have a proper look at:
-# main.py
-1. It extracts the relevant information from io.json and prompts.json
-2. It generates searches and searches gnews.
-3. It filters them using the OpenAI API based on the data received at the provided query.
-4. The filtered searches then get converted to a binary csv with date-time and country data.

-# Running
-1. Run the file install_requirements.bat to download the dependencies.
-2. Run the file main.py to get data.
+For further details, consult the source code and configuration files.